-Serve onion sambar with idli, dosa, medu vada, uttapam or with steamed rice.
+Serve onion sambar hot with idli, dosa, medu vada, uttapam or with steamed rice.

-2. When the dal is cooking, soak ½ tbsp tightly packed seedless tamarind in ¼ cup hot water.
+2. When the dal is cooking, soak ½ tablespoon tightly packed seedless tamarind in ¼ cup hot water.

 4. When the dal is softened really well, mash the dal and keep aside.